Jonathan's Issues & Priorities

-Hiring an Community and Economic Development Director will help promote affordability in Wakefield.
+The hiring of a Community and Economic Development Director has helped promote affordability in Wakefield.
 Our community has over two million square feet in commercial real estate available for lease.
-My vision is that the Community and Economic Development Director will work with property owners to find long-term commercial tenants for these properties, which would help reduce the Town’s reliance on residential property taxes.
-The Community and Economic Development Director also will allow the Town to take a proactive approach in promoting development projects that will bring a diversity of housing options to our community, including affordable housing and senior housing.
+My vision is that the Community and Economic Development Director will work with property owners to identify long-term commercial tenants for these properties, which would reduce the Town’s reliance on residential property taxes.
+The Community and Economic Development Director also will allow the Town to take a proactive approach in promoting diverse housing development projects, including market-rate housing for working families and senior housing.

 2. Promoting Openness and Good Government

 Town government is the purest form of democracy — through Town Meeting, all citizens can participate in making the decisions that will shape Wakefield’s future.
-But too often, it’s difficult for residents to find information about the key issues facing our town, and too often, town government does not operate in as open and professional a manner as it should.
-As a Town Councilor, I'm focusing on improving how the Town communicates with residents, assuring that we follow recognized best practices in every aspect of town operations, and giving residents a voice in town government.
+But too often, it’s difficult for residents to find information about the key issues facing our town.
+Town government should strive to always operate in an open and professional manner.
+As your Town Councilor, I'm focusing on improving resident communication, assuring that we follow recognized best practices in every aspect of town operations, and giving residents a voice in town government.